 3.13 The gates to the track will be locked 30 minutes after the final car goes down the track for the night.

-3.14 Singles for 1st rd will be chosen by the best Reaction Time in the final time trial for Super Pro, Pro and Sportsman.
-Singles will always be picked by reaction time.
+3.14 Singles for 1st round will be chosen by the best Reaction Time in the final time trial for Super Pro, Pro and Sportsman.
+Singles will always be picked by reaction time, first one with the best reaction time.

-3.15 Ladders: Super Pro will be laddered after 1st rd and will be based on reaction time from the 1st rd.
-Pro and Sportsman will be random pair until there are 16 or less cars, then they will be on a ladder based on reaction times from the previous rd.
-Motorcycle will be on a ladder for 1st rd based on reaction time in qualifying.
+3.15 Ladders: Super Pro, Pro and Sportsman will be laddered after 1st round and will be based on reaction time from the 1st round.
+Motorcycle will be on a ladder for 1st round based on their best reaction time in all qualifying sessions.

 4.1 If rain or other occurrences halt racing at any time before the completion of the first round of eliminations for your class, racers will receive full credit of entry fees and there will be no payout and no points will be awarded.
 If rain or other occurrences halts racing after the first round of eliminations for your class, points will be awarded to the last completed round and payouts will be divided among the remaining racers.